typeable/octopod/examples/generic-utils/README.md

 ### Parameters

-All scipts accept common parametes which are passed by the octopod when it invokes them.
+All scipts accept common parametes which are passed by Octopod when it invokes them.
 Also several environment variables are used to parametrize default behavior

 - HELM_BIN - path to a helm executable